5.10. Table Partitioning

 Create several " child " tables that each inherit from the master table.
 Normally, these tables will not add any columns to the set inherited from the master.
 Just as with declarative partitioning, these tables are in every way normal PostgreSQL tables (or foreign tables).

 CREATE TABLE measurement_y2006m02 () INHERITS (measurement); CREATE TABLE measurement_y2006m03 () INHERITS (measurement); ...
 CREATE TABLE measurement_y2007m11 () INHERITS (measurement); CREATE TABLE measurement_y2007m12 () INHERITS (measurement); CREATE TABLE measurement_y2008m01 () INHERITS (measurement);

-Add non-overlapping table constraints to the partition tables to define the allowed key values in each partition.
+Add non-overlapping table constraints to the child tables to define the allowed key values in each.